sagarsumit03/home/java/Java.md

 Here, <span style="background-color: #E83845">we cannot stop Avocado to extend the Fruit class.</span> If we make the Fruit class default, then the assignment of apple to fruit object would not compile.
 Hence, now we can use sealed classes to allow only specific classes to extend our superclass.
 An example is given below:

-	public abstract sealed class FruitSealed permits AppleSealed, PearSealed {}
+	public abstract sealed class Vehicle permits Car, Truck {

-	public non-sealed class AppleSealed extends FruitSealed {}
+	    protected final String registrationNumber;

+	    public Vehicle(String registrationNumber) {
+	        this.registrationNumber = registrationNumber;
+	    }

+	    public String getRegistrationNumber() {
+	        return registrationNumber;
+	    }

+	}

+A permitted subclass must define a modifier.
+It may be declared final to prevent any further extensions:
+<span style="background-color: #E83845">Either mark them as Final to prevent further extension or Mark them as `non-sealed` for further extension.</span>

-	public final class PearSealed extends FruitSealed {}
+	public final class Truck extends Vehicle {}

-<span style="background-color: #E83845">As we see, we use a new keyword sealed to denote that this is a sealed class.
+<span style="background-color: #EA738D">As we see, we use a new keyword sealed to denote that this is a sealed class.
 We define the classes that can be extended using the permits keyword.
 Any class which extends the sealed class can be either final like PearSealed or can be extended by other classes by using the non-sealed keyword when declaring the class as with AppleSealed.</span>

 This implementation would allow AppleSealed to be assigned to FruitSealed class but wont allow any other classes not defined by permits keyword to extend FruitSealed class.
 More on sealed classes here.